tsaarni/echoserver/README.md

 from the
 [ingress-controller-conformance](https://github.com/kubernetes-sigs/ingress-controller-conformance)
 project.
-Additionally, the server can be used to test authentication and authorization features in ingress controllers by providing clients that make requests to the echoserver.
+Additionally, the server can be used to test authentication and authorization features in ingress controllers by providing browser based clients that make requests to the echoserver.
+See also [echoclient](https://github.com/tsaarni/echoclient) project, a programmable HTTP load testing library.

 ## Usage